Simulation / Modeling / Design

 Conclusion

 CUDA Graphs provide incredible benefits for static workflows where the overhead of graph creation can be amortized over many successive launches.
-Eliminating splitting up graphs and returning control to the CPU to decide which launch to prioritize helps reduce CPU overhead and latency.
 Using CUDA Graphs with conditional nodes enables the conditional or repeated execution of portions of a graph without returning control to the CPU.
 This frees up CPU resources and enables a single graph to represent substantially more complex workflows.

 For more information on conditional nodes, see the CUDA Programming Guide.
 To explore simple, complete examples, visit NVIDIA/cuda-samples on GitHub.
 And join the conversation on the NVIDIA Developer CUDA forums.